xthursdayx/gpodder-docker/README.md

 ## Setup Instructions:

 Here are some examples to help you get started creating a container.
+If you are an UNRAID user you can access my [UNRAID gPodder template](https://github.com/xthursdayx/docker-templates/blob/4ea8d69aef5f7ee89a9577b71e5ab73f61bfa6cb/gpodder.xml) in Community Apps.

 ### docker cli